 Inasmuch as this Cemetery is consecrated by the Church as a place of burial, a strict observance of properties is required.
-The complete set of Cemetery Corporation Rules and Regulations may be obtained at the Cemetery Office, 6 Benton Street, Stafford Springs, Connecticut.
+The complete set of Cemetery Corporation Rules and Regulations may be obtained at the Cemetery Office, 27 Church Street, Stafford Springs, Connecticut.
 Please call the church office with any questions at (860)684-2705.
 Following the guidelines below will help us maintain the beauty of our cemetery.

 Fresh (natural) flowers are always preferred.
-Artificial flowers are completely discouraged unless they are kept in containers and not stuck in the ground thereby affecting rule no. 2 above.
+Artificial flowers are discouraged UNLESS they are kept in containers and not stuck in the ground.

 It is understood that the St. Edward Cemetery Corporation cannot be held responsible for any damages to grave decorations and memorial stones.

 We appreciate your cooperation.
-Currently this Cemetery is in good shape, but additional improvements will be made as time and finances permit.
+Currently this Cemetery is in good shape, and additional improvements will be made as time and finances permit.